 Wolf Depredation Compensation

 The Office of Species Conservation is accepting applications for wolf depredation compensation due to loss. $150,000 is available to livestock producers for verified losses (confirmed kills) due to wolves during the 2020 calendar year.
 Probable kills are not eligible for funding.
-The deadline for compensation applications is December 31, 2019.
+The deadline for compensation applications is December 31, 2020.

 For additional information contact Joshua Uriarte